Spyro 2: Ripto's Rage!: Re-releases

 The game became available for download on the European PlayStation Network on July 26, 2007, before its predecessor was released to the same market.
-Less than a week later, however, it was removed because the Colossus and Idol Springs levels failed to load.
+Less than a week later, however, it was removed because the "Colossus" and "Idol Springs" levels failed to load.
 On April 17, 2008, it was released on the Japanese PlayStation Store.
 On May 7, 2009, the game became available for download from the North American PlayStation Store and a corrected version was re-released on the European PlayStation Store on December 12, 2012, although as the NTSC version instead of PAL.
 Spyro 2, alongside its predecessor and sequel, received a remastered release with updated visuals on November 13, 2018 as part of the Spyro Reignited Trilogy compilation for PlayStation 4 and Xbox One.
 This compilation retains the game's North American name, Ripto's Rage!, as opposed to the title used for the original PAL regions release, Gateway to Glimmer.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 However, Chris Kramer of NextGen said that the game "feels like a kids' title, but it has more meat to it than the first, and the cute graphics may make your girlfriend finally stop cooing over those damn Pokémon."
-In Japan, where the game was ported for release under the name Spyro X Sparx: Tondemo Tours (スパイロ×スパークス トンでもツアーズ, Supairo × Supākusu Tondemo Tsuāzu) on March 16, 2000, Famitsu gave it a score of 30 out of 40.
 GamePro said of the game, "If you simply loved the first Spyro, or are very intrigued by the second, you can't go wrong with Spyro 2: Ripto's Rage.
 Once you get over its cute exterior, you'll find an excellent platform action/adventure game ripe with the goods that make gaming great."
 (Note: GamePro gave the game two 5/5 scores for graphics and sound, and two 4.5/5 scores for control and fun factor.)
+Famitsu gave it a score of 30 out of 40.